xcape-io/PyProps/help/PropData.md

 The string representation of the object is the string to send in `DATA` messages.

 ## Private `__str__()` method
-This Python classic method returns the string representation of the object.
+This pythonic private method returns the string representation of the object.

 ## Author